ricodude/epidemic/docs/backlog.md

 # Backlog
 - All parameters as arguments
+- Scale size of fonts & circles for multiple plots
-- Stacked plots for share of population by state
+- Stack plots sideways for more than 5
-- Run multiple simulations at same time - and graph all results
+- Make simulations more efficient
+- Plot Infected + Removed
 - Remove the ticks from the region plot
 - Add hub simulation
 - Add multiple regions with travel between